pyth-network/pyth-crosschain/target_chains/ethereum/sdk/js/README.md

 const updateFee = await pythContract.methods
   .getUpdateFee(priceUpdateData)
   .call();

 // Calling someContract method
-// `someContract` below is a web3.js contract; if you wish to use ethers, you need to change it accordingly. await someContract.methods
+// `someContract` below is a web3.js contract; if you wish to use ethers, you need to change it accordingly.
+// Note: In Hedera you need to pass updateFee * 10^10 as value to the send method as there is an
+// inconsistency in the way the value is handled in Hedera RPC and the way it is handled on-chain. await someContract.methods
   .doSomething(someArg, otherArg, priceUpdateData)
   .send({ value: updateFee });